Banandy-w/Selenium-Python-Tests/README.md

   ```
 </details>

-With the locators encapsulated as class variables and some basic functionality.
-I finally encapsulate the basic things you would do in a login page into methods
+With the locators encapsulated as class variables and some basic webpage functionality in base_page.
+I finally encapsulate the essence of what one would do in a login page into methods here:
 <br>

 <details>